Update, March 19

-Thank you to everyone who came out to vote in the strike authorization vote over the past two weeks.
-Our strike authorization vote has concluded: out of 1968 valid ballots,1832, (93%) voted YES, with 136 voting NO.
+Thank you to everyone who voted in our strike authorization vote.
+Our strike authorization vote has concluded: out of 1910 valid ballots, 1833 (96%) voted YES, with 77 voting NO.

 Voting will be held in-person at the following locations as well as through a moving ballot box that can be followed on our twitter account.

-If you cannot make it to campus for the vote (ie: attending a conference, conducting research outside of the city, etc.) please let us know here.
-We will contact you with further instructions on how to vote.
+If you cannot make it to campus for the vote (ie: attending a conference, conducting research outside of the city, etc.), please let us know here.
+We will contact you with further instructions on how to cast your vote.

 We urge all of you to come out and vote.
 This is our chance to make our voices heard loud and clear to the administration, and to declare forcefully that unless they agree to a fair contract, they can expect a strike to follow.
 We must all come together in one voice to urge Columbia to stop delaying, it is time they agree to a fair contract.